conda/conda/docs/source/install/quick.rst

 Miniconda quick install requirements
 ------------------------------------

-32 or 64 bit computer, 32MB available, Linux, Macintosh or Windows.
+32- or 64-bit computer, 32MB available, Linux, Macintosh or Windows.

 NOTE: If you choose to install the full Anaconda package, it requires 300+ MB for the download plus another 300+ to install it.